All Episodes

 Here's an interesting soundbite.

-He's talking with Mark Helperin of uh ABC and Washington Post columnist John Harris about their new book, The Way to Win.
+He's talking with Mark Helperin of ABC and Washington Post columnist John Harris about their new book, The Way to Win.

 And Charlie says, What's your assessment of the Foley impact on this election?

-There's a rove strategy here.
+There's a Rove strategy here.

 Run elections against the Washington Post, CBS News, ABC News.